flatpak/flatpak-builder-tools/node/README.md

 - For ARM in particular, electron-builder will misdetect the architecture and give an error about it being unsupported.
-To work around this, you have to pass the architecture manually to electron-builder. flatpak-node-generator will write a shell script at `flatpak-node/electron-builder-arch-args.sh` that can be sourced to set the `$ELECTRON_BUILDER_ARCH_ARGS` environment variable.
+To work around this, you have to pass the architecture manually to electron-builder. flatpak-node-generator will create a script by adding it as an entry to the sources file.
+During the build process script will be created at `flatpak-node/electron-builder-arch-args.sh` so it can be sourced to set the `$ELECTRON_BUILDER_ARCH_ARGS` environment variable.
 Then, this variable can be passed to the electron-builder command.
 - For both ARM and ARM64, the electron-builder output directory will contain the architecture in its name.